 Afterwards, I took a long walk to decompress.
 And to confess.
 And to address my God with a voice that cried out for reasoning.
 Then a new perspective, a glimpse of what redemption is all about, came to me in a fresh new way.

-Without reluctance or hesitation, Jesus took the seat I should have sat in.
-His voice was broken as He read the lyrics of sin in my life.
+Without reluctance or hesitation, Jesus took the cross I should have been nailed on.
+His voice was broken as He read the "lyrics of the sins" in my life.

 Out loud.